Libbum/DICE.jl-notebooks/README.md

 ✔️   v2013R Vanilla and v2016R beta both see a 1:1 correspondence with the GAMS output, thus can be used interchangeably at present.

-❌  The v2013R Rocky Road version is currently undergoing verification, thus is not in a ready state for use.
+✔️  The v2013R Rocky Road version is also verified.
+There are a few deviations from 1:1 here, since GAMS is using truncated 32bit floats, whereas DICE.jl used 64bit floats.
+Additionally, there are bugs in the GAMS version of the `Stern` and `SternCalibrated` scenarios.
+We consider patched versions of both runs here, they can be found in the `GAMS` directory.

 ❌  v2016R2 is still in development, files here are solely here to aid in that process.